 Megan Quigley, who has roasted thousands of pounds of coffee, blessed with coffee roasting in her DNA.
 She is a customer service expert and can knock out a excel spread sheet in no time: a graduate of the University of Illinois Chicago, Entrepreneurship.
 Most know her as a Beverly Art Walk artist, come check out her paintings and earrings any day of the week.

 Lauren Quigley, you may see here visiting, picking up a coffee or breakfast.
 She has been on the bakery's Board of Directors since she was nine.
 She said the bakery needs an "about section," on the website, tada.

 Finally, Jean Marie Quigley an "enigma," quoting my high school guidance counselor; whose career aptitude test said, that I would make a great floral shop owner, weird, right.

 Now, to introduce important family members customers know and love.

-Sharon Quigley: musician, music teacher (Beverly Art Center) and early bird able to make up the donuts and start the coffee in the morning.
-Currently teaching her students on zoom.
-Coming by to pick up a lunch during the week physical distencing style.
+Sharon Quigley: musician, music teacher (Beverly Art Center) and an early bird, icing the donuts and starting the coffee in the morning at the bakery.